Meet Board Member Jordan Stimpson

 2. What are you most looking forward to this year?
 Seeing CASA participation increase and helping the broader community have a better understanding of who CASA is and what CASA does for all of us.

 3. Anything else we should know about you?
-My husband and I have been married for 7 years.
 I enjoy camping and hiking and have climbed some pretty big mountains like Half Dome at Yosemite and the Guadalupe Mountains in Texas.

 Make getting involved in our organization part of your New Year’s resolution!
 Interested in serving on our Young Professional Council this year?
 Or want to learn more?
 Visit https://www.speakupforachild.org/ypc